ABD07xx/PDF_Summarizer/Readme.md

 ### Prerequisites
 Ensure you have Python installed on your machine.
 Python 3.8 or newer is recommended.

+Along with Python you should have access to OPENAI API key or for the matter any API Key that you want to use.
+If you are using LLM models locally then just change the config file according to that.

 Dependencies
 ---------------------
 Install the necessary Python libraries by running the following command in your terminal:

+pip install langchain==0.1.20
+pip install langchain_community==0.0.38
+pip install langchain_core==0.1.52
-pip install langchain-community
+pip install langchain_openai==0.1.6
-pip install langchain-core
+pip install presidio_analyzer==2.2.354
-pip install langchain-openai
+pip install presidio_anonymizer==2.2.354
-pip install pypdf2
+pip install PyPDF2==3.0.1

 To run the project, follow these steps:
 ----------------------------------------